LeeSanderson/Dullahan/ReadMe.md

 The **[Dullahan](https://github.com/LeeSanderson/Dullahan)** project is an attempt to create a .NET headless browser by compiling the Qt and Webkit libraries into an C++/CLI wrapper.

+**NOTE: This project has been put on hold due to the apparent inability to link a C++/CLI assembly to the statically linked PhantomJS/QT libraries.
+This seems to be an limitation of the Visual Studio compiler in that the `/clr` switch is severely limited as does not support `/MTd` (multi-threaded debug) or `/MT` (multi-threaded) switches required to be able to statically link the QT libraries.
+We could dynamically link the QT libraries but this would require that the client machine that hosted the Dullahan app had the QT DLLs installed.**

 Dullahan is built on top of Open SSL and the Qt Webkit projects.
 The Qt source files are sourced from [PhantomJS](http://phantomjs.org/) rather than Qt - mainly because PhantomJS is a headless browser and it only uses a subset of the Qt source files (which is quite large).

 ## Note ##
 This is a work in progress.
 The plan is as follows:

 1. Build Qt/Webkit libraries from PhantomJS (including Open SSL) **[DONE]**
-2. Create C++/CLI wrapper core assembly as bridge between Webkit and .NET
+2. Create C++/CLI wrapper core assembly as bridge between Webkit and .NET **[ON HOLD: It seems that it is not possible to statically link a C++/CLI assembly to the PhantomJS/QT libraries]**
 3. Create managed code assembly to simplify usage of core assembly.
 4. Create examples of different usage scenarios (e.g. screen capture, page automation etc.)
 5. Create nuget package